scooterhacking/scooterhacking-issues-public/README.md

-# shut-shfw-bugs
+# scooterhacking issues (public)
-Bug reporting with GitHub issues for Scooterhacking Utility (SHUT) and Scooterhacking Firmware (SHFW)
+You can use this repo to submit bug reports or feature requests for Scooterhacking tools such as Scooterhacking Utility (SHUT) and Scooterhacking Firmware (SHFW).